SCLW/Circuitry-Based-Sound/readme.md

 ## Bill of Material

-examples of parts, but not limited to. as long as the packages fit or the pitch is..
-A of required components.

-Potentiometers
-Switches
+Following are examples of parts and values, that can be used for this project.
+All parts can be substituted with similar packages or foot prints.

 No|Description|Package/Pitch|Value|Manufacturer Part Number|Mouser-Nr.